-In order to provide context, we described the entire project in our Federal Register notice of proposed authorization associated with the firstyear IHA (78 FR 30873; May 23, 2013).
+In order to provide context, we described the entire project in our Federal Register notice of proposed authorization associated with the firstvear IHA (78 FR 30873; May 23, 2013).
 Please see that document for an overview of the entire fuel pier replacement project, or see the Navy's Environmental Assessment (2013) for more detail.
-In the notice of proposed authorization associated with the thirdyear IHA (80 FR 53115; September 2, 2015) we provided an overview of relevant construction methods before describing only the specific project portions scheduled for completion during the third work window.
+In the notice of proposed authorization associated with the fourth-year IHA (81 FR 52637; August 9, 2016) we provided an overview of relevant construction methods before describing only the specific project portions scheduled for completion during the fourth work window.
 We do not repeat that information here; please refer to that document for more information.
-Approximately 498 piles in total are planned to be installed for the project, including steel, concrete, and plastic piles.
-For the third year of work, approximately 226 steel and concrete piles will be installed.
-Tables 1 and 2 detail the piles to be installed and removed, respectively, under this IHA.
+For the fourth year of work, approximately 106 steel and concrete piles are expected to be installed, completing in-water construction work for the new pier (with a total of approximately 518 steel and concrete piles installed).
+The Navy anticipates the need to request a fifth IHA related to completion of demolition work.